kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/iOS-Casting-Chromecast.md

 ### Demo Application

-A best practice sample application, which demonstrtes the code that is required for a proper casting experience, can be found in this [demo](https://github.com/kaltura/player-sdk-demo-ios/tree/master/ovp/CCDemo).
+A best practice sample application, which demonstrates the code that is required for a proper casting experience, can be found in this [demo](https://github.com/kaltura/player-sdk-demo-ios/tree/master/ovp/CCDemo).

 This repository contains several basic best practice applications that use the Kaltura iOS Player SDK.